dsi-clinic/2024-spring-perpetual/README.md

 ## File Directory

-- `archive`: Last quarter's pipeline, used for reference.
-Will be consolidated into the remaining code base and removed by the end of the quarter.
+For detailed file descriptions, please visit the README within each section.

 - `assets`: Media from the project.
-- `data`: Inputs and outputs for the pipeline.
-For more information, consult the README in the folder.

 - `notebooks`: Jupyter notebooks to step through routing algorithms and points of interest classification strategies.

 - `pipeline`: Data pipeline to fetch, standardize, de-dupe, classify, and route points of interest in order to simulate a reusable foodware system.

-- `web`: Experimental web application that will be used to run pipeline.
+- `web`: Experimental Next.js web application used to test the pipeline.
 WIP.